pbrisbin/hs-cc-coverage/README.md

 Hpc (at least with Stack and using the versions I've tested) names its Tix files as `.../<package>/<suite>/<suite>.tix`.
-So if you only want to process some of your project's test suites, you can limit the Tix files processed by `PATTERN`.
+So if you only want to process some of your project's test suites, you can limit the Tix files processed by passing a `PATTERN` argument.
 For example, if you have two test suites, `hspec` and `doctests`, you could limit coverage uploads to the `hspec` suite with:

 ```console
 tix2cc '**/hspec.tix' | ...
 ```

-**NOTE**: Be careful to quote the `PATTERN` argument, so your shell doesn't try to expand it itself.
+**NOTE**: Be sure to quote the `PATTERN` argument, so your shell doesn't try to expand it itself.

 ## Multiple Projects

 If you are operating in the context of a "monorepo" (multiple packages present in one repository), you will want to use the `-C`/`--directory` option.
-Usage depends on if your repository is also a single Code Climate repository or you've added each sub-project independently on Code Climate.
+Exact usage depends on if your repository is also a single Code Climate repository or if you've added each package independently on Code Climate.
+(The latter is an uncommon but useful workaround for Code Climate's lack of first-class sub-directory analysis.)

 ### One Code Climate Repository

-In this case, you can generate each sub-project's payload then combine and upload them together:
+In this case, you can generate each package's payload then combine and upload them together:

 ```sh
 stack test --coverage